Responsibility for Registration

 Students are responsible for familiarizing themselves with the requirements and limitations of their programs as specified in each Faculty section of the Calendar, for ensuring that their programs are properly planned and in accordance with degree specifications, and for the completeness and accuracy of their registration.
 They are also responsible for adjustments in registration made necessary by changes to their academic status.

 The registration period for the Fall/Winter Terms begins in mid-March for continuing students and in late April for students who have accepted their offer of admission.
 The registration period for Spring/Summer Terms begins in mid-February.

 The program in which a student seeks to register is in every case subject to the approval of the Faculty concerned.
 Students should note that they are required to register in courses in which they are deficient before registering in any other courses.

 Students who, for any reason, fail to maintain any registration in a program for 12 or more consecutive months will be required to reapply and be readmitted to the program in order to resume their registration (see also Application for Readmission or Internal Transfer ).
 In some programs this requirement may apply to periods of less than 12 months; please consult Colleges and Faculties section of this Calendar.

-Students use Bear Tracks (https://www.beartracks.ualberta.ca) to register in courses and create a conflict free class timetable.
+Students use Bear Tracks to register in courses and create a conflict free class timetable.
 Some courses may be closed to web registration and the student must contact the teaching department for registration.
-Refer to the Registration and Courses menu at www.registrarsoffice.ualberta.ca for detailed registration procedures.
+Refer to Registration on the Office of the Registrar webpage for detailed registration procedures.